earth-system-radiation/rte-rrtmgp/doc/ford_site/rte-fortran-interface.md

 - Units are MKS

-The optical properties module provides a way to specify the spectrally-dependent optical properties of the atmosphere consistent
+The optical properties module provides a way to specify the spectrally-dependent optical properties of the atmosphere consistent with calculations neglecting scattering, using two-stream scattering, or using n-stream scattering.

 - `init()` routines to specify e.g. the spectral discretization
 - `load()` routines to provide data (e.g. lookup tables) needed to do a calculation